St Helens & Seaview

 Seaview, St Helens, Brading and Yaverland

-On 20 March 2018 proposals were published in a draft scheme, pursuant to the Mission and Pastoral Measure of 2011, to unify the benefices of Seaview, St Helens and Brading with Yaverland to create a new benefice to be named "The Benefice of Seaview, Saint Helens, Brading & Yaverland" with the parsonage house being that of St Helens.
-The draft scheme was open for representations to the Church Commissioners until 24 April 2018 and subsequently came in to operation.
-As laid out in the scheme, the Reverend Alison Morley will become the first incumbent of this new benefice with the parishes of Seaview, St Helens, Brading & Yaverland retaining their separate identities.
+On 20 March 2018 proposals were published in a draft scheme, pursuant to the Mission and Pastoral Measure of 2011, to unify the benefices of Seaview, St Helens and Brading with Yaverland to create a new benefice to be named "The Benefice of Seaview, Saint Helens, Brading & Yaverland" with the Bishop of Portsmouth and Trinity College, Cambridge as joint patrons and with the parsonage house being that of St Helens.
+The draft scheme was open for representations to the Church Commissioners until 24 April 2018 and subsequently came in to operation with the Revd Alison Morley serving as Priest-in-Charge of the new benefice until stepping down from that role in 2022 on her leaving stipendiary ministry.
+Although now united under a single benefice, the parishes of Seaview, St Helens, Brading & Yaverland continue to retain their separate identities.